Master of Philosophy - Architecture, Building and Planning

 1. Decide on a research program

-The Melbourne School of Design offers two research programs:
+The Faculty of Architecture, Building and Planning offers two research programs:

 2. Check your eligibility

-Please ensure that you meet all the admissions requirements for the program you are applying for.
-These include minimum standards of academic achievement, qualifications and completed degrees, English Language requirements, etc. Meeting these requirements does not guarantee selection.
+Please ensure that you meet all the MPhil entry requirements before applying.
+Meeting these requirements does not guarantee selection.

 4. Prepare documentation